 Let me demonstrate how different color schemes (and light) can impact the undertones of Gray Owl.

-Paired with SW Extra White (similar: BM Super White), you can see how Gray Owl comes off as a clean, neutral gray.
+Paired with SW Extra White (similar: BM Chantilly Lace), you can see how Gray Owl comes off as a clean, neutral gray.
 It's lighter in color than Repose Gray (background color, a popular Sherwin Williams warm gray) and doesn't have the same level of warmth.

 Above, Gray Owl takes on a much stronger green undertone, because it has been paired with this warm, sea-drift tone wood.
 If you prefer to keep it closer to a neutral, or even blue-gray, then pairing it with lots of bright white trim in a brightly lit room should do the trick.